mryap/digital-garden-jekyll-template/_notes/rnotes.md

 Like Python, R has its own tooling for literate statistical programming called R Markdown.
 Just like with Juypter notebooks, you can write chunks of markdown text alongside R code, meaning you can create easy-to-read, meaningful annotations for your analysis.
 You can also include results, tables and charts, allowing you to create reports and other documents from one self-contained R Markdown script.

+## R Markdown

+You can avoid copy-pasting tables (and all other analyses) by writing your reports using R Markdown instead of a word processor.
+R Markdown is a language for writing documents which include R code.
+The code is run, and the output is included in the document.
+R Markdown can be used to produce different types of document (e.g. reports, presentations, web pages), in various formats (e.g. Microsoft Word, PDF, HTML).
+The Research Methods in R worksheets are written using R Markdown, and although we don’t teach it in these materials, there are other courses which make it easy to learn.

 # Alternatives

 R has a similar solution to Python’s virtualenvs called packrat which allows you to keep track of your analyses’ dependencies.

+# Data structures
+R has many data structures.
+These include

+    atomic vector
+    list
+    matrix
+    data frame
+    factors